 Texas A&M avoids an Ivy League upset by beating Yale 80-71 in NCAA Tournament

+DENVER (AP) — No need to overthink this one.
+Texas A&M was never in danger of letting the Ivy Leaguers from Yale pull another March Madness upset.

-DENVER (AP) — Texas A&M snuffed out hope of another Ivy League upset Thursday, sending Yale back to class with an 80-71 victory behind a career-high 25 points along with 10 rebounds from big man Pharrel Payne in the NCAA Tournament.
+The Aggies sent Yale back to class Thursday with an 80-71 victory behind a career-high 25 points along with 10 rebounds from big man Pharrel Payne.

-The fourth-seeded Aggies (23-10) were on a lot of “upset watch” lists, thanks mainly to going against a Yale team some thought might be even better than the one that pulled off a first-round shocker last year against Auburn.
+Fourth-seeded A&M (23-10) came into the NCAA Tournament on a lot of “upset watch” lists, thanks mainly to going against a Yale team some thought might be even better than the one that pulled off a first-round shocker last year against Auburn.

 But an upper-division team from the best conference in the country, the Southeastern, proved too much for the Yalies.